naqiyahomar/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that changes the working directory to users home directory
+script that displays current directory contents in long format